universal-ctags/ctags/docs/optlib.rst

 ``--_tabledef-<LANG>``
-	Declares a new regex matching table of a given name for the language, as described in :ref:`tabledef`.
+	Declares a new regex matching table of a given name for the language, as described in ":ref:`tabledef`".

 ``--_mtable-regex-<LANG>``
-	Adds a regex pattern and associated tag generation information and flags, to the given table, as described in :ref:`mtable_regex`.
+	Adds a regex pattern and associated tag generation information and flags, to the given table, as described in ":ref:`mtable_regex`".

 ``--_mtable-extend-<LANG>``
 	Includes a previously-defined regex table to the named one.